gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'cs_key_enc' parameter MAY be present and specifies the encoding of the public keys of the group members.
 This parameter is a CBOR integer, whose value is 1 ("COSE\_Key") taken from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry {{CWT.Confirmation.Methods}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{I-D.ietf-cose-rfc8152bis-struct}}.
 Future specifications may define additional values for this parameter.
 If this parameter is not present, 1 ("COSE\_Key") MUST be assumed as default value.

    * The 'ecdh_alg' parameter, if present, specifies the ECDH algorithm used in the OSCORE group, if this supports the pairwise mode of Group OSCORE.
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
-This parameter MUST be present if the OSCORE group supports the pairwise mode of Group OSCORE.
+This parameter MUST be present if the OSCORE group supports the pairwise mode of Group OSCORE, and MUST NOT be present otherwise.

-   * The 'ecdh_params' parameter MAY be present and specifies the parameters for the ECDH algorithm.
+   * The 'ecdh_params' parameter, if present, specifies the parameters for the ECDH algorithm.
+It MUST be present if the 'ecdh_alg' parameter is present, and MUST NOT be present otherwise.
 This parameter is a CBOR array, which includes the following two elements:

      - 'ecdh_alg_capab', with the same encoding as defined in {{ecdh-info}}.
 The value is the same as in the Token Post response where the ecdh_parameters' value is non-null.

      - 'ecdh_key_type_capab', with the same encoding as defined in {{ecdh-info}}.
 The value is the same as in the Token Post response where the 'ecdh_parameters' value is non-null.

-   * The 'cs_key_params' parameter MAY be present and specifies the parameters for the key used with the ECDH algorithm.
+   * The 'cs_key_params' parameter, if present, specifies the parameters for the key used with the ECDH algorithm.
+It MUST be present if the 'ecdh_alg' parameter is present, and MUST NOT be present otherwise.
 This parameter is a CBOR array, with the same non-null encoding and value of 'ecdh_key_parameters' defined in {{ecdh-info}}.

 * The 'exp' parameter MUST be present.